b0ink/csgo-chaos-mod/README.md

 # Twitch & YouTube Chat Voting
-A very early alpha release is now available on the [CS:GO Chaos Mod Voting Overlay Repo](https://github.com/b0ink/csgo-chaos-mod-twitch/releases).
-I plan to open source the project once the app is refined and cleaned up.
+Open source & Download to the [CS:GO Chaos Mod Voting Overlay](https://github.com/b0ink/csgo-chaos-mod-voting-overlay).

-Basic instructions are also available in the [README.md](https://github.com/b0ink/csgo-chaos-mod-twitch)
+Basic instructions are available in the [README.md](https://github.com/b0ink/csgo-chaos-mod-voting-overlay#readme)

-The app generates 4 random effects for your Twitch chat to choose from, the highest voted effect gets picked, or if proportional voting is enabled, each effect has a certain chance of being picked at random.
+The app generates 4 random effects for your Twitch chat to choose from, the highest voted effect gets picked, or if proportional voting is enabled (currently by default), each effect has a certain chance of being picked at random.
 A voting panel will pop up that can be keyed out with a green screen using OBS.
 Users can type a number in chat that will add to the count in the effect list.

 <p align="center">